qbic-pipelines/vcftocounts/docs/output.md

 ### Remove IDs

-Removes entries in the `ID` field of the VCF using `bcftools annotate -x ID` to prepare for matrix conversion.
+Removes entries in the `ID` column of the VCF using `bcftools annotate -x ID` to prepare for matrix conversion.
 If the entries are not removed, the R script will use available IDs instead of chromosome + position to map the variants.
 Can be turned off with `--removeIDs false`.

 ### Convert to matrix